 The library, which is part of the Libraries of Middlesex Automation Consortium (LMaXC) serves over 831,000 citizens with 38 locations, broadband, WiFi, and 24/7 website access.
 However, the North Brunswick Public Library is unique in so many ways.
 We are supported mainly by our generous Friends of the North Brunswick Public Library.
 We also have several connections with local businesses to help us run our branch.

 NBPL delivers service to our community in many ways:

 - Tech-savvy librarians connect citizens to educational, cultural, and career resources, including online courses, data and research, social media, and downloadable materials.

 - Classes and activities for children and teens keep students growing and learning year-round.

-- Early learning opportunities for parents and children ages birth to 5 build literacy skills and prepare young children for success in school.
+- Early learning opportunities for parents and children build literacy skills and prepare young children for success in school.

 - High-quality cultural and educational programs inform and connect our citizens.

 - North Brunswick Public Library is a community leader and partner, collaborating with public and private organizations to achieve our mission.